backdrop-contrib/devel/README.txt

 ==========

 A module containing helper functions for Drupal developers and inquisitive admins.
-This module cna print a log of all database queries for each page request at the bottom of each page.
+This module can print a log of all database queries for each page request at the bottom of each page.
 The summary includes how many times each query was executed on a page (shouldn't run same query multiple times), and how long each query